AnalogFeelings/BSODMachine/README.md

 This does NOT require administrator permissions to BSOD the system, this function has existed since atleast Windows XP (AFAIK).

+do not question what I do when bored

 ***

 -`RtlAdjustPriviledge(int Priviledge, bool EnablePriviledge, bool IsThreadPriviledge, out bool PreviousVal)` - Changes the priviledge in the current process or thread.